burstina/FastText-for-Godot-Engine/README.md

+# if you find something working bad for this asset, just submit an issue

 # FastText for Godot Engine ALPHA 1.0
 Fast text class for Godot Engine.
 It is a workaround for FPS drop on **android devices** when using Label and LineEdit nodes.